SomeoneElseOSM/Changeset1/README.md

 Eclipse
 -------
-You can import it into Eclipse if you want to (although, given that it's only two Java classes `Changeset1` and `OsmObjectInfo`, there's really no need to).
-If you're not using an IDE, install a JDK (e.g. from http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html), then just ensure that the `javac` that you have just installed is on the PATH and `javac Changeset1.java` and `javac OsmObjectInfo.java` in order to create `Changeset1.class` and `OsmObjectInfo.class`.
+You can import it into Eclipse if you want to (although, given that it's only a few small Java classes, there's really no need to).
+If you're not using an IDE, install a JDK (e.g. from http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html), then just ensure that the `javac` that you have just installed is on the PATH, and `javac Changeset1.java` etc. `Changeset1.class` and the others.
+Then just `java Changeset1 ...`.

 Usage examples
 --------------
-    java Changeset1 -time="2013-11-04T20:53" -debug=5 -display_name="SomeoneElse" -bbox=-2.123,52.809,-0.331,53.521 -output=example_out.txt
+    java -jar Changeset1.jar -time="2013-11-04T20:53" -debug=5 -display_name="SomeoneElse" -bbox=-2.123,52.809,-0.331,53.521 -output=example_out.txt

 This looks for changesets by the user named `SomeoneElse` in the specified bounding box since the specified time.
 The output file contains lines like this, one per changeset: